Circle K Data Scientist Salary in Phoenix Area | $85K-$120K+ | Levels.fyi

 The median Data Scientist compensation in Phoenix Area package at Circle K totals $120K per year.
-View the base salary, stock, and bonus breakdowns for Circle K's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Circle K's total compensation packages.
 Last updated: 10/1/2025

 Company